BalzaniEdoardo/deduplicate-tests/README.md

 - Removing equivalent tests from one file while maintaining exact formatting using LibCST
 - Generating a cleaned version of your test file

 Perfect for consolidating test suites, removing redundant tests, or merging test files.
+The typical use case is moving tests from one script to another.

 ## Installation